mggg/GerryChain/docs/user/intro.rst

 of plans.
 One can then examine that ensemble to see if a specific district plan is an outlier relative to the ensemble.

-GerryChain uses a simple Markov Chain approach that starts with an initial district plan and then randomly creates another district plan from that plan, and then yet another from the second plan, and for each successive plan after that, thereby creating the ensemble of plans.
+GerryChain uses a Markov Chain approach that starts with an initial district plan and then randomly alters an adjacent pair of districts to create a new plan.
+That new plan then has another pair of adjacent districts selected to randomly alter and this creates a third possible plan.
+Continuing in this way for thousands or millions of steps then produces an ensemble of possible plans which may be used for analyis.
-Each iteration of the Markov Chain creates a new "state" of the chain, which is just the calculated district plan and other associated data.

 Note that GerryChain represents a district plan as a graph with nodes that define a geographical area (such as a voting precinct or a census block)